LMP1203H: Basic principles of analytical clinical biochemistry

 Optional readings

-Selected chapters from Nader Rifai (editor).
-Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
+Selected chapters from N. Rifai et al (editors).
+Tietz Textbook of Laboratory Medicine.

 Supplementary readings can also be provided by each lecturer.